mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.0/index.md

 - Updated DC/OS UI to master+v2.150.2.
 - Updated to Mesos 1.9.
 (DCOS_OSS-5342)
-- Updated Marathon to 1.9.99
+- Updated Marathon to 1.9.100.
+Marathon 1.9 brings support for multi-role, enabling you to launch services for different roles (against different Mesos quotas) with the same Marathon instance.
+- Updated to Metronome 0.6.33 which has the following benefits: When querying run detail with embed=history, `successfulFinishedRuns` and `failedFinishedRuns` contains new field tasks which is an array of taskIds of that finished run.
+This will allow people to query task IDs even for finished job runs.
+- Updated to the latest version of cron-utils 9.0.0 and removed threeten-backport.
+This fixes a number of cron related issues in the underlying dependencies.
+Fixed a bug when task status was not updated after the task turned running (when querying embed=activeRuns).
+Fixes DCOS_OSS-5166 where metronome did not use the revive operation.

 # New features and capabilities

 - DC/OS has improved Multi Tenancy support by adding quota management for service groups.
-Specifically, DC/OS enables managing quota limits through UI and CLI for marathon based and SDK based services.
+Specifically, DC/OS enables managing quota limits through UI and CLI for Marathon based and SDK based services.
 See [documentation](/mesosphere/dcos/2.0/multi-tenancy/quota-management/#quotas) for more details.
 (DCOS-54186).
 - DC/OS supports configurable `/dev/shm` size and IPC namespace in UCR (DCOS-54618).
 - DC/OS has a new container debug endpoint, and diagnostic bundle includes the debug endpoint tracking data for stuck task.
 (DCOS-55383)
 - Added the ability to drain agent nodes via the DC/OS CLI and UI.
-See [documentation](/mesosphere/dcos/2.0/administering-clusters/draining-a-node/) for more details.
+See [Draining a Node](/mesosphere/dcos/2.0/administering-clusters/draining-a-node/) for more details.
 (DCOS-53654)
 - Created new diagnostics bundle REST API with performance improvements.
 (DCOS_OSS-5098)
 - Metronome post-install configuration can be added to `/var/lib/dcos/metronome/environment`.
 (DCOS_OSS-5309)
 - Updated Telegraf to process Mesos operations metrics (DCOS_OSS-5023)
 - Added L4LB metrics in DC/OS Net.
 (DCOS_OSS-5011)
+- Marathon relaxed name validation for external volumes.
+As there are some external volume providers which require options in the volume name, the strict validation of the name on the external volume is now removed.
+In addition, previously Marathon would validate that an external volume with the same name is only used once across all apps.
+However, multiple external volume providers now allow shared access to mounted volumes, so we introduced a way to disable the uniqueness check.
+(MARATHON-8681)

 # Fixed and improved issues